DESIGN COLLABORATION: AGILE & CROSS-FUNCTIONAL TEAMS

 USER INTERCEPT FINDING

-Most user’s we spoke to were unaware that being rejected would likely negatively impact their credit score.
+Most users were unaware that being rejected for a credit card would likely negatively impact their credit score.

 THE PLAN